 - better access to affordable, quality housing and social housing

-- housing solutions for different phases of life
+- housing solutions corresponding to life courses

 - collaborative housing

 - desegregation, closing the social and physical isolation gap between different groups of the society

 - prevention of the unintended effects of gentrification (e.g. evictions)